 The European Central Bank

 The European Central Bank (ECB) oversees EU monetary policy.

 Activities of the ECB

-If an EU country joins the Euro zone its central bank cedes much of its power to the ECB.
+When a European country joins the euro-area its central bank cedes much of its power to the ECB.

 Long run neutrality of money